brian-w-zhang/witcher_network/README.md

 ## Project Impact
 The project provided a deep understanding of character relationships and their evolution throughout the Witcher book series.
 The use of NLP and graph analytics offered valuable insights into the dynamics of the narrative.
 Feel free to explore the notebooks and adapt the code for your own analysis.

+## Next Steps
+The same process can be applied to other fictional fantasy novel series or any long text-based media involving character relationships.
+The methodology used in this project offers a framework for understanding and visualizing intricate character connections.
+Furthermore, the process could potentially be automated and incorporated into a Large Language Model (LLM).
+This LLM could take text prompts, such as "Show me a character relationship network for Harry Potter: The Philosopher's Stone," and return dynamic graphs depicting character connections, opening up possibilities for automated analysis of diverse literary works.